 The wild west…and robots!
 Genius idea.
 This gallery shooter from Natsume reeled me right in with it’s concept and the four selling points on the cover.
 This game is “The first Sci/Fi Western” ,awesome, an “Intense shoot’em up action” , pretty awesome, it has “True arcade feel!” awesomer!
 And is”2 player simultaneous” Awesomest!

 Let’s see if the game lives up to the extreme expectations set by the cover.

 UPDATE!
 It’s worth looking into the PS4 remastered edition!
 Wild Guna Reloaded.
 It’s a bit expensive but it has an online leaderboard 2 more characters and 2 more stages!
 The 2 new stages are only available in single player and the multiplayer has no continues so it can get pretty brutal and boring playing the 1st stage over and over again.
 This remake is a bit disappointing if you wanted to play the new stages in co-op.

 Continue reading Wild Guns (SNES 1994)

-Being born in 1989 this is one of the first movie i ever saw, and i think it is save to say that till’ this day it is still one of my favorite movie.
-That being said, of course i found a way to get my hands on the official game, and it still plays pretty good.
+Being born in 1989 this is one of the first movie I ever saw, and I think it is save to say that till’ this day it is still one of my favorite movies.
+That being said, of course I found a way to get my hands on the official game, and playing it now really brings back fond memories.
+Let’s see how Lion King on the Sega Mega holds up today!
 Continue reading Review: Lion King (Sega MD/Genesis 1994)